clarencechaan/blog-api/README.md

 # blog-api
-RESTful API that provides access to the MongoDB database used in the blogging website at https://webrite.onrender.com/ Queries to the API can be made by sending the desired HTTP request to https://webrite-api.onrender.com/[your query here]
+RESTful API that provides access to the MongoDB database used in the blogging website at https://webrite.onrender.com/

+Queries to the API can be made by sending the desired HTTP request to https://webrite-api.onrender.com/<query>

 | Method |           Endpoint          |               Description               | Required fields                           | JSON Web Token (JWT) <br>required  |
 |:------:|:---------------------------:|:---------------------------------------:|-------------------------------------------|:----------------------------------:|